shingo103/Kuku/README.md

 You can see help message by `-h` or `--help` option.

-## Developer
+## Support
 This program is developed by Shingo Tomioka at The Department of Computational Biology and Medical Sciences, Graduate School of Frontier Sciences, The University of Tokyo.

-## Support
 If you find any bugs, please report to s.tomioka.103 [at] gmail.com

 ## License
-This program adopts the license of Creative Commons BY.
+The program is licensed under CC BY 3.0.